-Renewing Your CDL in North DakotaGet Free Commercial Auto Insurance Quotes from Multiple Providers
+Renewing Your CDL in North DakotaCompare Commercial Vehicle Insurance Rates in 3 Steps

-The North Dakota Department of Transportation (NDDOT) adheres to a four-year renewal term for all commercial driver's licenses (CDLs) based on birthday.
-So, for example, if you were born on May 24th and you obtained a CDL in 2005, your next renewal date would be May 24th, 2009.
+The Department of Transportation (NDDOT) adheres to a renewal term of 4 years for all commercial driver's licenses (CDLs) based on birthday.

-You should receive a renewal notice in the mail about four weeks before expiration.
+You should receive a renewal notice in the mail before your expiration date.
 To renew, you must visit any automated (full-service) Driver License site location, where you'll be asked to take a new eye exam.
 You can do this on-site or provide an exam statement from a state-approved optometrist.
-If you choose your own optometrist, the eye exam must take place within six months of renewing.
 You may be asked to get a new medical exam.

 There is also a $15 renewal fee.